 Lecture 4 hours per week.
 May include one additional hour of oral practice per week.
-Prerequisite: ENF 3 or ENG 111 corequisite.

 SPA 103 - Basic Spoken Spanish I

 Teaches oral communication and introduces cultural mores and customs to students with no prior instruction in the language.
 Part I of II.